Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 3 0 and 1 2 algebras

 The two real-valued solutions of Eq.~\eqref{sysARCl30} are

-No additional conditions are required for the determinant $D=b_{S}^2+b_{I}^2 \ge 0$ of the MV $\m{B}$, since for \cl{3}{0} algebra it is always positive definite $D\ge b_{S}$~\cite{Acus2018}.
+No additional conditions are required for the determinant $D=b_{S}^2+b_{I}^2 \ge 0$ of the MV $\m{B}$, since for \cl{3}{0} algebra it is always positive definite $D\ge b_{S}$ (refer to \cite{Acus2018,Acus2022} how to compute MV determinant).
 Again, we should take the same signs for $t_i$ and $T_i$.
 The two complex valued solutions of \eqref{sysARCl30}, which can be obtained from \eqref{solBCl30} by substitution $\sqrt{D}\to -\sqrt{D}$, must be rejected.
 The denominator of $T_{1,2}$ in \eqref{solBCl30} turns into zero when $b_{S}=\sqrt{D}$, i.e., when $b_{I}=0$.

 To summarize, starting from \eqref{solBCl30} and then going to \eqref{solACl30}, and finally to formulas \eqref{vV1Cl30}-\eqref{vV2Cl30}, one obtains four explicit real solutions which completely determine the square root $\A=\sqrt{\B}$ of generic MV $\B$ in terms of radicals $\A=s+\bv+(S+\bV)I$ of real Clifford algebra $\cl{3}{0}$.